movementkitchen/website/src/pages/about/index.md

 ### About

-My name is Ivana.
-I’m a sport and exercise scientist with a MSc in Biomechanics and a special interest in mechanisms of injuries, ageing and women’s health.
-I have more than a decade of experience working with movement and rehabilitation and have published [research on ageing master endurance athletes] [https://commons.nmu.edu/isbs/vol40/iss1/36/].
-Learning from the best across various movement and bodywork modalities, my training included 1000+ hours of yoga and yoga therapy education, restorative/corrective exercise, Pilates, pregnancy and postnatal fitness, physiotherapy, somatics and massage.
-I’m passionate about using the learning from elite athletes to improve quality of life of everyday people, especially mums.
+Hi there!
+I’m Ivana, a sports and exercise scientist with a Master's degree in Biomechanics and a special interest in mechanisms of injuries, ageing, and women's health.
+I have over a decade of experience working with movement and rehabilitation and have [published research on ageing master endurance athletes] [https://commons.nmu.edu/isbs/vol40/iss1/36/].
+I’m passionate about using the learning from elite athletes to improve quality of life of everyday people, especially new and not so new mums.
+When I don't research or coach, you can usually find me singing on the bicycle or drawing in Walthamstow Marshes with my 7- and 9-year olds.

 ### My Qualifications